What is a Development Impact Bond?

 Purpose of Development Impact Bonds

-The main purpose of development impact bonds is to attract private investors to subsidize development projects in the low- or middle-income countries.
+The main purpose of development impact bonds is to attract private investors to subsidize development projects in poor countries.

-Although the security is called a bond, development impact bonds lack most of the features of conventional bonds.
+Although the security is called a bond, it lacks most of the features of conventional bonds.
 The bonds come with a fixed term, but they do not offer a fixed rate of return to the investors.
 Instead, the repayment of the bonds primarily depends on the success of a project that’s been subsidized using the proceeds from the sale of the bonds.

 If a project is successful, the investors are repaid by the outcome funder (a philanthropic organization or an aid agency).
 However, if the project fails, the investors do not receive anything.
 Therefore, development impact bonds are high-risk instruments for investors.